 Whether you want to start with a single cryptocurrency mining rig or hoping to build a farm of them, you need high-performing graphic cards.
 Finding the best graphic card can be really tough which is why we are always ready to help.
 In this roundup, you will find the very best GPU for mining rated according to their best attributes.

-- Most likely to turn a profit: GeForce GTX 1070
+- 2 1.
+Most Likely to Turn a Profit: Nvidia GeForce GTX 1070

 Buy it if: You want to mine cryptocurrency long term, can front the expensive price tag

 Though expensive, the GTX 1070 is the most likely GPU to turn you a profit.
 That is mainly due to the GPU’s hashrate of 30 ms/s and low energy consumption.
 Less efficient machines will draw more power to achieve that same hashrate, which will ultimately cut into your profit margin.
 We highly recommend the GTX 1070 to anyone who intends on mining cryptocurrency for the long run and is willing to invest a few hundred dollars upfront.